ravi4271/Analyzing-Global-Happiness-Trends-2015-2019-with-Power-BI/README.md

 # License
-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.